 - Nausea and vomiting during chemotherapy: electro-acupuncture seems to be beneficial in treating acute vomiting induced by chemotherapy.
 However, it needs to be compared with the newer anti-emetics and its use in those with refractory symptoms needs investigating.

-- Back pain: no firm conclusions can be drawn about the effectiveness of acupuncture for acute pain but it does achieve pain relief and functional improvement in chronic low back pain and is recommended by the National Institute for Health and Clinical Excellence (NICE).
+- Back pain: no firm conclusions can be drawn about the effectiveness of acupuncture for acute pain but it does achieve pain relief and functional improvement in chronic low back pain and is recommended by NICE.

-- Postoperative nausea and vomiting: compared with anti-emetic prophylaxis, P6 acupoint stimulation seems to reduce the risk of nausea but not vomiting postoperatively.
+- Postoperative nausea and vomiting: compared with anti-emetic medication, P6 acupoint stimulation seems to have similar efficacy in preventing nausea and vomiting postoperatively.

-The House of Lords' Select Committee on Complementary and Alternative Medicine described reflexology as follows: 'A system of massage of the feet based on the idea that there are invisible zones running vertically through the body, so that each organ has a corresponding location in the foot.
-It has also been claimed to stimulate blood supply and relieve tension.'
+"A system of massage of the feet based on the idea that there are invisible zones running vertically through the body, so that each organ has a corresponding location in the foot.
+It has also been claimed to stimulate blood supply and relieve tension."

 The concept behind reflexology is that reflex points on the feet and hands correspond to all of the organs, glands and parts of the body.
 For example, the toes represent the head and the ball of the foot represents the chest and lung region.
 By applying pressure to these points, it is thought that blood circulation is improved, the body relaxes and organs and glands become balanced.
 There is less research on the proposed mechanism of action of reflexology than on acupuncture or manipulation.
 It is thought that the areas activated by massage of the feet may have something in common with the lines of 'qi' in acupuncture.